 - Someone who has no relationship to the business now, and may be looking for me to stay involved in the business for a stated period of time, with the total purchase price based partly on my abilities to help keep the business successful

-- A strategic buyer such as a competitor, who might want to fold my operations into theirs, perhaps with a commitment to retaining my employees – or conversely, to shut the business down to remove some competition
+- A strategic buyer such as a peer or competitor, who might want to fold my operations into theirs, perhaps with a commitment to retaining my employees – or conversely, to shut the business down to remove some competition

 - If I have family members that will take over the enterprise how can they be introduced on a tax-efficient basis while preserving the value I’ve built?
 How will family members that are not involved in the business be equalized?

 - Will I need all the cash from an exit for personal expenses or will proceeds be used to invest in other opportunities?

 The questions above can lead to a meaningful discussion about what tax planning alternatives are available to you and your business on an exit.
 A good tax advisor will be able to implement a tax plan that provides you with the most flexibility to cover a variety of exit scenarios and also take advantage of immediate planning options.
 Some of the advantages of a comprehensive tax plan include: